DataDog/documentation/content/en/network_monitoring/devices/data.md

 ## Metrics

 Network Device Monitoring submits specified metrics under the `snmp.*` namespace.
 The metrics collected are determined by the `[configured profile]`.
-If metrics you want is not on the following list, you can search OID and its name from [Global OID reference database](http://oidref.com/) and add your profiles.
+If the metrics you want are not on the following list, search for the OID and its name from the [Global OID reference database][1] to add to your profiles.

 {{< get-metrics-from-git "snmp" >}}